KhronosGroup/KTX-Software/interface/java_binding/README.md

 The `libktx-jni` library is built by the CMake project in the repository root.
 This library glues the `libktx` API with the interfaces provided in this Java library.
 You'll need to install `libktx`, `libktx-jni` to use the bindings.

+Note: Java does not support arrays with more than 2³² elements so you should not use this library for images larger than several gigabytes in size.

 ## Usage

 The setup is as follows: